-Roughan & O’Donovan brought this flood defence scheme from feasibility and conceptual design, through planning and detailed design, to construction.
+Roughan & O’Donovan (ROD) brought this flood defence scheme from feasibility and conceptual design, through planning and detailed design, to construction.

 We also undertook the role of PSDP for the scheme.